 Interpreted as “half liquid,” the wording at the heart of the IBSA Institut Biochimique – Teva Pharmaceuticals case was found to be indefinite in both District and Federal court.
 This single loosely defined term resulted in IBSA’s inability to defend its Tirosint soft gel capsule patent, costing the firm billions of dollars and the loss of the drug’s unique category position.
 The original Italian patent filing description long preceded a U.S. English patent application.
-The differences in descriptive language between the two filings had monumental impact.
+The differences in descriptive language between the two filings had a monumental impact.

 The specific phrase “half liquid” was translated into English from “semiliquido” in the original application, written in Italian.
 During the appeal of the District ruling earlier in 2020, the Federal Circuit agreed with Teva’s position that a person of ordinary skill in the art (or POSITA) would not find the term half liquid clear and that using the descriptor “half” instead of “semi” implied a different meaning.

 Senior patent agent Martin Fessenmaier, Ph.D. of Umberg Zipser LLP notes that machine translation or lack of proofreading by a technical expert were likely factors in the discrepancy.
-While some machine translation can be time-saving and effective, foreign language understanding requires expertise and the human eye to uncover the true meaning of intended concept and context.
+While some machine translations can be time-saving and effective, foreign language understanding requires expertise and the human eye to uncover the true meaning of the intended concept and context.